Common Configuration (SIP)

 SIP Endpoints

-Each Endpoint specifies a called party number which this application “dynamically manages”, meaning that we will send REGISTER events to the nominated SIP Peer informing it that we are available to receive inbound requests related to that endpoint.
+Each Endpoint specifies a called party number which this application “dynamically manages”, meaning that the nominated SIP Peer will be sent REGISTER events informing it of local availability to receive inbound requests related to that endpoint.

 Each endpoint Object in the config.endpoints Array is configured as follows.